vtmattedi/RTSim/Readme.md

 Either using the built executable or with running with node, you can use the following commands on the CLI:

 `-f <filename.json>`: loads the tasks in that file.
 The tasks must have at least an burstTime.
-However they can also have priority, deadline, period and color (0-255 8bit ANSI color)
+However they can also have priority, deadline, period, pinToCore, and color (0-255 8bit ANSI color)

 `-s or --silent`: starts the simulation directly (skips menu)